 What can you do to make your risk practices both proactive and adaptive?

-The pace of change and emerging uncertainty is very high these days.
+These days, the pace of change and emerging uncertainty is very high.
 Everything is interconnected, just in time and digitalised.
 Value chains are disaggregated, creating layers upon layers of complexity.
 Sometimes organisations have grown organically without many thoughts about overall organisational design and efficiency, leading to increased risks.

-In response to these challenges, what I would call “Agile Risk Management” could be seen at the next level of capabilities, or perhaps yesterdays renewed.
-I feel there is a lot to learn about the agile methodology as applied to project management and some of the principles are already used in credit and market risk management.
+In response to these challenges, what I would call “Agile Risk Management” could be seen at the next level of capabilities in the risk management effort, or perhaps yesterday's renewed.
+The agile methodology, when applied to project management, offers a wealth of knowledge, and credit and market risk management already employs some of its principles.

-This article explores the principles, benefits, and best practices of Agile Risk Management and provides insights into how organisations can embrace agility, adaptability, and responsiveness to effectively manage risks in a rapidly fast-paced environment.
+This article explores the principles, benefits, and best practices of Agile risk Framework and associated risk management processes and provides insights into how organisations and team members can embrace agility, adaptability, and responsiveness to effectively manage risks in a rapidly fast-paced environment through management in agile.

 What does Agile Risk Management mean?

-I would define Agile Risk Management as an approach to managing risks within an organisation that emphasises flexibility, adaptability, and responsiveness to changing circumstances.
+I would define it as an approach to managing risks within an organisation that emphasises flexibility, adaptability, and responsiveness to changing circumstances.
 It involves continuously identifying, assessing, mitigating, and monitoring risks in an iterative manner, and potentially real-time, rather than relying on periodic or ad-hoc assessments and static mitigation strategies.

-At its core, agile risk management builds upon the principles of agile methodology commonly used in project management and software development (see at the end of this article for more details).
-It prioritises collaboration, empirical learning, and iterative improvement to enable organisations to face uncertainty effectively.
+At its core, agile risk approach builds upon the principles of agile methodology commonly used in project management and software development (see at the end of this article for more details).
+It prioritises team collaboration, empirical learning, and iterative improvement to enable organisations to face uncertainty effectively as well as embracing agile team mindset.

 At high level, risk management frameworks could be designed based on the following characteristics:

-• Iterative Approach: Agile risk management is characterised by iterative cycles of risk identification, assessment, mitigation, and monitoring.
+Iterative Approach: It is characterised by iterative cycles of risk identification, assessment, mitigation, and monitoring.
 Instead of treating risk management as a one-time or a periodic cycle activity, organisations continuously revisit and refine their risk management practices in response to changing circumstances based on (real-time if possible) new information.

-• Adaptability: Agile risk management prioritises adaptability and responsiveness to emerging risks and uncertainties.
-Organisations are encouraged to anticipate and prepare for potential disruptions by building resilience and flexibility into their operations and decision-making processes.
+Adaptability: It prioritises adaptability and responsiveness to emerging risks and uncertainties.
+Organisations and team members are encouraged to anticipate and prepare for potential disruptions by building resilience and flexibility into their operations and decision-making processes.
 Moltke the Elder is at the origin of the saying – “No plan survives contact with the enemy” – Though he used this axiom to explain why he had not one but multiple plans at play during wartime, I have always read this it is necessary to be able to pivot and adapt.

-• Collaboration: Agile risk management fosters collaboration and information sharing among stakeholders across different business functions.
-By engaging a diverse range of perspectives and expertise, organisations can gain a more comprehensive understanding of risks and develop more effective risk mitigation strategies.
+Collaboration: It fosters collaboration and information sharing among stakeholders and team members across different business functions.
+By engaging a diverse range of perspectives and expertise and operating as agile teams, organisations can gain a more comprehensive understanding of risks, by strengthening their ability to identify risks, and develop more effective risk mitigation strategies.

-• Empirical Learning: Agile risk management emphasises empirical learning and experimentation.
+Empirical Learning: It emphasises empirical learning and experimentation.
 Organisations are encouraged to take calculated risks, learn from both successes and failures, and continuously improve their risk management practices based on feedback and insights gained.
 Stated differently, risk managers are invited to take risk with their risk frameworks.

 What type of risks to consider?